energywebfoundation/iam-client-lib/docs/api/classes/ClaimsService.md

 ▸ **publishPublicClaim**(`token`): `Promise`<`undefined` \| `string`\>

-publishPublicClaim

-**`description`** publishes claim off-chain (by storing claim data in ipfs and save url to DID document services
+**`description`** publishes claim off-chain (by storing claim data in ipfs and save url to DID document services) or registering on-chain depending on registrationTypes values.

 #### Parameters